peshitta/aramaic-number/README.md

 #### aramaicNumber.getNumber(number, limit) ⇒ <code>string</code>
 Get number in alphabetic form if input is number, or numeric form if input is alphabetic.
-When passing a string, by default, it just adds up the numbers, regardless of position.
-By passing `true` as a second parameter, it will treat it as being ordered.
+When passing a string, by default, it will be treated as ordered.
+By passing `truthy` as a second parameter, it will just add up the letter numeric values, regardless of position.

 When passing a number, a second parameter is available, `limit`.
 This will limit the length of the returned string to a number of digits.
 For example: